sreenivas98/sreenivas98/README.md

-## Hi there 👋
-## My name is Sai Sreenivas Reddy Karra
+## Hi there 👋 My name is Sai Sreenivas Reddy Karra
 ==================
-## Computer Science Graduate student graduated from Saint Louis University.
+## Computer Science Graduate student graduated from Saint Louis University (SLU).
 ==================
 I am a skilled Data Engineer passionate about leveraging cutting-edge technologies to drive innovation and optimize products and solutions; looking for Software Engineer/Software Developer Internship in the Summer of 2024 and a Co-Op in the Fall of 2024.